-State extension services and native-plant societies can point you toward reliable local reference sources.
+State extension services and native-plant societies can point you toward reliable local referral sources.
 You will probably have to do some research, some scouring online, but the rewards will be enormous.
-The endeavor may become not only a worthwhile hobby, but a stewardship that establishes a bond between you and the land.
+The endeavor may become not only a worthwhile hobby but stewardship that establishes a bond between you and the land.
 Birds and other animals will be encouraged to join your little backyard community.

 In time, your garden can contribute significantly to the growing resurgence of the natural world.

 Creating garden patches of native plants with seasonal interest, from spring through winter, requires careful planning.
 Native plants flourish in their natural environment.
 In many residential settings, that environment is occupied by a lawn.
 Shrinking your lawn – which does not produce food, pollen, nectar, or seed – can create a prime real estate for native plants.

 You can grow unmown islands within your garden, encouraging mini meadows of whatever plants happen to thrive in the place of the eschewed turf.

 You can also shape other grassy areas into planting beds for native trees, shrubs, and perennials.
 You can do this on any grass strip along your property line.
 Consider areas inside a fence or hedge that you may currently mow, or that may be planted with non-native greenery.
 Even a six-foot-wide swath planted to native ground cover and fruit-bearing shrubs will encourage diversity.

 3. Design like nature.